UncertaintyInComplexSystems/bamojax/README.md

 2. Stochastic and observed,
 3. Deterministic and observed.

-The `parents` argument expects a dictionary, in which the keys must correspond to either the arguments of a Distrax `dx.Distribution` object or the arguments of a link function.
+The `parents` argument expects a dictionary, in which the keys must correspond to either the arguments of a Numpyro `dist.Distribution` object or the arguments of a link function.

-Nodes can furthermore take any Distrax bijector using the `bijector=` argument, for example to transform a real variable to a bounded domain or vice versa.
+Nodes can furthermore take any Numpyro bijector using the `bijector=` argument, for example to transform a real variable to a bounded domain or vice versa.
 In many cases, the same goal can be achieved by the link function, but sometimes a bijector is simpler to use.

 ### Link functions